 The blood-brain barrier (BBB) is a membrane composed of endothelial cells packed very tightly in the brain capillaries.
 This restricts passage of some substances and protects the brain from harmful substances in the blood stream.
 It is structured to allow the nutrients required by the brain to pass through, but keeps toxic substances out of the brain.
 However, stress, some drugs, infections, and toxins can weaken or break down that blood-brain barrier so that toxins are able to cross the blood-brain barrier and enter the brain and the nervous system.

 The olfactory and trigeminal nerves provide a connection between the brain and the outside environment.
-These nerves, which are involved in sensing odors and chemicals, descend down into the nose.
-Inhaled toxic chemicals can enter the brain by traveling along their neural pathways.
+These nerves, which are involved in sensing odours and chemicals, descend down into the nose.
+Inhaled toxic chemicals can enter the brain by travelling along their neural pathways.